Enter choices

 Checkboxes (allow multiple selection)

-The Choice options will be displayed in a drop-down list and a single selection can be made.
-This option should be used if you have many values to display, as this will be a better use of space in the input form.
+Choice options are displayed in a drop-down list - users can make a single selection.
+This option should be used if you have many values to display, as this is an efficient use of space in the input form.

-Checkboxes allow a user to select multiple values from your choice list.
-Use this option if you want to allow users to select multiple applicable values.
+Checkboxes allow a user to select multiple values from the choice list.

 Other

-option presents a text field that allows the user to type an alternate value.
+option to add a text field that allows the user to type a custom value.

-You can decide if a choice column is included within the iSheet search, and the way your users can search choice column values.
+You can decide if a choice column is included in iSheet searches, and the options users have when they search choice column values.
 By default,

 Allow search